-You’re halfway through and fully immersed in your shopping when suddenly, all you can think about is food.
+You’ve finally finished shopping when suddenly, all you can think about is food.
 We’ve all been there.
-When you need to take a break and refuel in the middle of a busy shopping day, it’s easiest to reach for a meal that’s quick and convenient – but we’re firm believers that convenience doesn’t mean you should ever have to sacrifice taste.
+When you need to refuel after a busy shopping day, it’s easiest to reach for a meal that’s quick and convenient – but we’re firm believers that convenience doesn’t mean you should ever have to sacrifice taste.

 And that’s where Treats Food Hall comes in.

 Located on the third level of the new wing, Treats Food Hall is comprised of an eclectic collection of delicious local and national dining concepts.
 It’s enhanced by dramatic views, illuminated by natural light, and a rooftop terrace that allows you to soak up the sun and enjoy a meal outdoors.
 Before you know it, you’ll be recharged and ready to dive back into your shopping day.

 Read more about a handful of our Treats Food Hall eateries below:

 Dare to resist this New York-based eatery’s juicy 100% all-natural Angus beef burgers and cage-free chicken, flat-top Vienna beef hot dogs, crispy crinkle-cut fries, spun-fresh frozen custard, signature “Shack Sauce” and more.
 Originally a hot dog cart in Manhattan’s Madison Square Park, the brand evolved into a permanent kiosk in the park in 2004 as a modern “roadside” burger stand.
 Now, with locations all across the nation, Shake Shack is a crowd favorite admired for its good ingredients (vegetarian fed, humanely raised and source verified Angus beef, with beef and chicken devoid of any added hormones or antibiotics) and its Stand for Something Good® mission.